 with Honourable John H. Gomery, Former Superior Court of Quebec Judge and Public Inquiry Commissioner

 Honourable Justice John H. Gomery was the Public Inquiry Commissioner responsible for investigating the allegations of corruption and collusion relating to the Sponsorship Program, a scandal that so deeply tarnished the last Liberal government.
-His mandate also included providing recommendations for future governments to avoid “mismanagement” in the future.
+His mandate also included providing recommendations for future governments to avoid “mismanagement”.
+But how have those recommendations fared?

-In his workshop, Gomery will discuss the impact his Commission had on government administration and the fate of some of his recommendations.
-He will explore the ways in which commissions such as his can help governments to avoid corruption and scandal in the future: whether a better balance of power between the PMO and the legislature is achievable, and the ways in which even greater media and public demands for government transparency can help to improve our democracy.
+In his workshop, Justice Gomery will explore the impact his Commission had on government administration.
+He will discuss the fate of some of his recommendations, the ways in which commissions such as his can sift through political rhetoric to get at the root of the problem, as well as how they can help governments to avoid corruption and scandal in the future.
+Finally, Gomery will tackle the ways in which the media can help rather than hinder the proper functioning of democracy.

 Former Superior Court of Quebec Judge and Public Inquiry Commissioner